Book a flu shot

 The flu vaccine can cause side effects like any other medication or medical treatment.
 However, side effects of the flu vaccine are usually mild and resolve on their own within a few days.

-According to the CDC, common side effects of the flu shot include:
+According to the CDC, common side effects of the flu vaccination include:

 • Headache